Joecontrair/Joecontrair.github.io/index.md

 # About Me:
 Hey, I'm Joe Daly here to give you Joe Daily.
 I'm a student at St Mary's College of Maryland studying Mathematics.
 Outside of education I work at the [Hawk Studios](https://www.instagram.com/smcm_hawkstudio/), SMCMs podcast studio.
 I also am the president of the Ping pong club and started climbing at our wall freshman year!<br/>

-Here's me (on the right and my buddy Ex somewhere in Solomons Island)!<br/>
+Here's me (on the right) and my buddy Ex, somewhere in Solomons Island!<br/>
 ![Me](Personal/assets/Images/MeAndEx.jpg)<br/>

 # Blog: